hermanhlee/hermanhlee/README.md

 ## Heyo! 👋

-Im Herman, a boy from Norway trying to learn Web & App Dev in hopes of one day getting a job as a Software Engineer💻💻
+Im Herman, a boy from Norway learning Web Dev in hopes of one day getting a job as a Software Engineer💻💻

 ### Skills

-Basic HTML, CSS and Javascript🌐
+- HTML
+- CSS
+- Javascript, with React framework

 ### Projects

-Im currently working on my very first project, hermanhlee/odin-recipes!
+My current projects are part of The Odin Projects' curriculum, like hermanhlee/odin-recipes and hermanhlee/odin-landing-page